Every decision deserves to be well-formed before it is well-executed.

 - The next questions that would materially improve clarity

-After you have reviewed the written assessment, we schedule a follow-up conversation to walk through the reasoning, clarify any open questions, and discuss what makes sense next.
+This engagement includes both the written diagnostic summary and a follow-up conversation to walk through the reasoning and discuss what makes sense next.

-2. Upstream Clarity Session
+Upstream Clarity Session

-The session draws from the early stages of my S.E.N.S.E.™ framework, a structured reasoning approach designed to surface the real decision, separate symptoms from causes, clarify measurable success, and name the constraints shaping the choice.
+The Upstream Clarity Session is a structured working engagement where the decision is examined together.
+The session creates a candid and focused space to examine those questions deliberately, drawing from the early stages of my S.E.N.S.E.™ framework.
+Together we surface the real decision, separate symptoms from causes, clarify what success means in measurable terms, and name the constraints and boundaries shaping the choice.

-Following the session, I provide a concise written Decision Clarity Brief summarizing:
+Within three business days, you receive a written Decision Clarity Brief summarizing:

 - The clarified decision and why it matters now